Patashu/nsfplay/readme.txt

+This branch of NSFPlay includes changes from Patashu's NSFPlay Synthesia build and tracks changes from the upstream branch.

+The original FamiTracker forum thread for NSFPlay Synthesia is available at: http://forums.famitracker.com/viewtopic.php?t=101

+The original readme text is included below:

 NSFPlay/NSFPlug 2.3 source code 7/19/2013

 This code is maintained by Brad Smith.
 It is a fork of NSFPlay/NSFPlug by Brezza.
 The latest version should be available at: